The Leading Voice for Black Business in the Greater Washington Area

 Our Board of Directors

-Meet the proud Board of Directors for the Greater Washington Black Chamber of Commerce.
+Meet the proud Board of Directors for the Greater Washington DC Black Chamber of Commerce.
 We are all professionals committed to the progression of Black Owned Enterprises.

 Corey Arnez Griffin